brege/aoife/README.md

 # <div align=center> aoife | [demo](https://aoife.brege.org) </div>

-A multi-media poster matrix for creating personal collages of movie and TV show posters, books and music album cover art, video games box art, or any collection of third-party images.
+A multi-media poster matrix for creating personal collages of movie and TV show posters, books and music album cover art, video game box art, or any collection of external images.

 **Play with [the prototype](https://aoife.brege.org)!**